preciousmum/100-DAYS-OF-PYTHON-CODING/README.md

 # you could also add multiple inputs or parameter by using commas (",")
 def my_function(input1, input2)

-# you can use keywoard argument to specify which paramenter has the value or input e.g input1 = egg etc
+# you can use keywoard argument to specify which paramenter has the value or input e.g input1 = egg etc, this is known as positional argument or keyword argument

 ```